Last modified: August 18, 2021

 1.6.
 Hours of Operation.
-The PSO Services will be performed during Looker's business hours, based on the location of assigned Looker Personnel.
+The PSO Services will be performed during Google's business hours, based on the location of assigned Google Personnel.

 Warranties and Remedies.

-4.2.
-Remedies.
-Looker's entire liability and Customer's sole remedy for Looker's failure to provide PSO Services that conform with Section 4.1 (Looker Warranty) will be for Looker to use commercially reasonable efforts to re-perform the PSO Services.
-Any claim that Looker has breached the warranty as described in Section 4.1 (Looker Warranty) must be made within 30 days after Looker has performed the PSO Services.
+reasonable efforts to re-perform the PSO Services.
+Any claim that Google has breached the warranty as described in Section 4.1 (Google Warranty) must be made within 30 days after Google has performed the PSO Services.

 5.2.
 Infringement Remedies.
-Section 17.5 (Remedies) in the Agreement also apply to the PSO Services project.
+Section 9(e) (Remedies) in Part A (General Terms) of the Agreement also apply to the PSO Services project.